Robust Fine-Tuning of Deep Neural Networks with Hessian-based Generalization Guarantees: Hessian-based Generalization Bounds for Fine-tuned Models

-To illustrate the connection between Hessians and generalization, consider a Taylor's expansion of $\ell(f_{W+U}(x), y)$ at $W$, for some small perturbation $U$ over $W$.
+To illustrate the connection between Hessian and generalization, consider a Taylor's expansion of $\ell(f_{W+U}(x), y)$ at $W$, for some small perturbation $U$ over $W$.
 Suppose the mean of $U$ is and its covariance matrix is $\Sigma$.
 Then, $\cI(f_W(x), y)$ is equal to $\inner{\Sigma}{\bH[\ell(f_W(x),y)]}$ plus higher-order expansion terms.
-While this expansion applies to every sample, it remains to argue the uniform convergence of the Hessians.
-This requires a perturbation analysis of the Hessian of all layers but can be achieved assuming Lipschitness and smoothness of the derivatives of the activation mappings.
+While this expansion applies to every sample, it remains to argue the uniform convergence of the Hessian.
+This requires a perturbation analysis of the Hessian of all layers but can be achieved assuming Lipschitz-continuity and smoothness of the derivatives of the activation mappings.
 We state our results formally below.